 After three years of FDC membership, Melissa is thrilled to be coordinating pickup at the Melrose Depot on Thursdays.
 She enjoys beach days, reading, knitting, and experimenting in the kitchen to create meals that are simple, healthy, and appealing to the picky eaters in her house.
 When not working at the depot, Melissa can often be found chasing her three young kids around Melrose.

-As Operations Manager, Julie's primary responsibility is planning what edibles show up at the depot each week.
-Being farmer liaison, she is also charged with creating and maintaining relationships with Massachusetts farmers, New England dairies, and local producers of other goods.
-Other responsibilities include helping to manage the infrastructure, staffing, marketing and overall direction of the FDC.
-None of this would be possible without the support of her indispensable business partner Tamara Sullivan, and an excellent, committed staff.
-Julie came to the coop 12 years ago as a member, quickly fell in love with all the workings of the coop, and found a passion for the mission.
-Julie has been practicing yoga for over 15 years, teaching for 12.
-She would love to see you on the yoga mat as well as at the depot.
-While happy eating fresh, local veggies, and standing on her head, Julie is happiest mothering her two active boys.
+As Operations Manager, Julie's primary responsibility is planning what crops show up at the depot each week.
+As the liaison, she is charged with creating and maintaining year round relationships with producers both small and large.
+Other responsibilities include helping to manage the infrastructure, staff, marketing and overall direction of the FDC.
+None of this would be possible without the support of her indispensible business partner Tamara Sullivan, and an excellent, committed staff.
+Julie came to the Coop 15 years ago as a member, fell in love with all the workings and the mission of the coop and joined as a manager shortly thereafter.
+She has been a depot coordinator in all three locations at one time or another.
+In addition to good food, dance, music and yoga, her vibrant teenaged boys keep Julie busy.